RapidAPI/DevRel-Stack-Data/guides/posts/learn-api-idempotency/post.md

 ### PATCH

 While PUT is idempotent, PATCH is not.
-To learn why you need to [understand the difference between PUT and PATCH](https://rapidapi.com/guides/put-vs-patch).
 PATCH partially updates a resource, while PUT replaces the resource.
 PATCH requests are not idempotent because they keep changing the resource regardless of the shape of the old resource.

 For example, if there is a counter on a resource, and you send a PATCH request to increment the counter, the counter will be incremented by 1.
 But if you send the same PATCH request again, the counter will be incremented again.